IRTakan/Deep-Learning-Challenge/README.md

 The highest accuracy achieved with the initial settings was 0.7272303104400635 (73%).
 After incorporating changes to the input data, the predictive accuracy reached it's highest target of  0.7537026405334473 (75%).

 --Increasing Model Performance--

+Initial Model: 2 layer, 500 and 200 neurons and fifty epochs.

 *Technologies used: Microsoft Visual Studio Code.
 Languages: Python